tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 The `PRECISION` and `MSGDELAY` parameters are used to determine if the proposed timestamp is acceptable.
 A validator will only Prevote a proposal if the proposal timestamp is considered `timely`.
-A proposal timestamp is considered `timely` if it is within `PRECISION` and `MSGDELAY` of the validator’s local time.
+A proposal timestamp is considered `timely` if it is within `PRECISION` and `MSGDELAY` of the Unix time known to the validator.
 More specifically, a proposal timestamp is `timely` if `validatorLocalTime - PRECISION < proposalTime < validatorLocalTime + PRECISION + MSGDELAY`.

 Because the `PRECISION` and `MSGDELAY` parameters must be the same across all validators, they will be added to the [consensus parameters](https://github.com/tendermint/tendermint/blob/master/proto/tendermint/types/params.proto#L13) as [durations](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Duration).

 The proposer-based timestamp specification also includes a [new ACCURACY parameter](https://github.com/tendermint/spec/blob/master/spec/consensus/proposer-based-timestamp/pbts-sysmodel_001_draft.md#pbts-clocksync-external0).
-`ACCURACY` represents the difference between the ‘real’ time and the local time of correct validators.
+`ACCURACY` represents the difference between the ‘real’ time and the currently known Unix time of correct validators.
 This is not something a computer can determine on its own and must be specified as an estimate by the user of Tendermint.
 It is used in the new algorithm to [calculate a timeout for the propose step](https://github.com/tendermint/spec/blob/master/spec/consensus/proposer-based-timestamp/pbts-algorithm_001_draft.md#pbts-alg-startround0).
 `ACCURACY` is assumed to be the same across all validators and therefore should be included as a consensus parameter.